Unity Pro Feature Image

 There are generally two reasons why you’d want to get a paid Unity subscription.

-Either because you want one of the features offered by a paid Unity plan, such as removing the ‘made with Unity’ splash screen, or the ability to build for closed platforms, such as consoles.
+Either because you want one of the features offered by a paid Unity plan, like being able to build for closed platforms, such as consoles.

-Or because you have to pay for Unity Plus or Pro, because the amount of money you’re earning means that you’re no longer eligible to use Unity’s free Personal plan.
+Or because you have to pay for Unity Pro, because the amount of money you’re earning means that you’re no longer eligible to use Unity’s free Personal plan.

-For example, you can only use Unity Personal if your Unity-related funding or revenue is less than $100,000 for the most recent twelve months, while Unity Plus requires that you’re earning less than $200,000 from Unity.
+For example, you can only use Unity Personal if your Unity-related funding or revenue is less than $200,000 for the most recent twelve months.

 Is Unity royalty-free?

-Unity is royalty-free, meaning that you completely own what you make with it and that you don’t need to pay any additional fees to them, even if your game is earning you money.
+In most cases, yes, Unity is royalty-free, meaning that you completely own what you make with it and that you don’t need to pay any additional fees to Unity, even if your game is earning you money.

 While your use of the Unity editor is provided by a licence which, depending on your status and revenue, you may need to pay for, you do not need to maintain a Unity subscription simply because you’ve created a profitable game using Unity.

-Meaning that, if you create a game using Unity Personal, and you release it, and that game earns you more than $100k a year, there’s no obligation for you to then purchase a Unity Plus or a Unity Pro subscription just because the game you made with Unity is now earning you money.
+Meaning that, if you create a game using Unity Personal, and you release it, and that game earns you more than $200k a year, there’s no obligation for you to then purchase a Unity Pro subscription just because the game you made with Unity is now earning you money.

 However, if you want to keep using Unity, and chances are you will, either to update your game or to make another one, you’ll need to make sure that you have an eligible licence to use the Unity software which, depending on how much you’re now earning, you may need to pay for.